learn-co-curriculum/dsc-intro-to-css/README.md

 ## Summary

-With the combination of HTML and CSS, you are able to define content, structure, and style to websites.
-Using a CSS selector like `h1` or `p` paired with a declaration block, you will change the display of that element.
+With the combination of HTML and CSS, you are able to define content, structure, and style for websites.
+In this lesson, you learned about the components of CSS and how to declare CSS properties and values in declaration blocks.
+For example, you can use a CSS selector like `h1` or `p` paired with a declaration block to change the display of that element.
-Declaration blocks are collections of CSS properties and values.